cloudflare/cloudflare-docs/content/d1/tutorials/build-an-api-to-access-d1/index.md

 ## Conclusion

 In this tutorial, you created an API that interacts with your D1 database.
 You deployed this API to the Workers.
 You can use this API in your external application to execute queries against your D1 database.
-To make your API more secure, sanitize the query before executing it.
 You can check out a similar implimentation that use Zod for validation in [this GitHub repository](https://github.com/elithrar/http-api-d1-example).
+If you want to build an OpenAPI compliant API for your D1 database, you should use the [Cloudflare Workers OpenAPI 3.1 template](https://github.com/cloudflare/workers-sdk/tree/main/templates/worker-openapi).